dancgnx/cgxBlocks/README.md

 * To load a program, clear the "Saved code:" text box and paste XML string into it and hit the "Load" button.
 * WARNING: The XML will include the authentication TOKEN.

+## Final note
+This project using A LOT of code from: https://developers.google.com/blockly/ .
+Thank you *blockly* to make this happen!

 ENJOY!